MirkMart/Lab_CompGeno/2025/05_OG.Inference_Phylogenomic/README.md

 * -d #delimiter between species name and sequence name
 * -m #number of species that the polished tree, after paralogs pruning, should contain at least
 * --remore_in_paralogs #Remove in-paralogs before rooting/scoring tree.
-* --single_tree #only output single large tree
 * --keep-labels #Keep original leaf labels instead of relabeling them with their species labels

 This last option is particular important since we are using DISCO a bit improperly.
-Maintaing labels is indispensable since we are working on trees and not orthogroups, so we have to rebuild these last ones after the pruning.
-To do it, we will use the script [recreate_disco_ortho.sh](./recreate_disco_ortho.sh).
-The only thing to do specify in place of ORIGINAL_FOLDER the folder containing original orthogroups inferred by Orthofinder.
-Before that remember to delete those files that did not pass our filter and had not been populated (N.B. try to do it by yourself)
+Maintaining labels is indispensable since we are working on trees and not orthogroups, so we have to rebuild these last ones after the pruning.
+To do it, fist we have to split our disco outputs because a single gene tree can yield more than one subtrees is it was big enough and informative.
+Then, you can recreate these orthogroups.
+Luckily, there is already a script that does both works [split_disco_output](/home/PERSONALE/mirko.martini3/Lab_CompGeno/00_practice/99_scripts/split_disco_output.sh).
+The only thing to do is to specify as the first positional variable the folder that contains all the OGs inferred by orthofinder.
+Before everything, that remember to delete those files that did not pass our filter and had not been populated (N.B. try to do it by yourself)

-You can find the script `recreate_disco_ortho.sh` in `/home/PERSONALE/mirko.martini3/00_Lab_CompGeno/2024/05_OG.Inference_Phylogenomic/recreate_disco_ortho.sh`
+You can find the script `split_disco_output.sh` in `/home/PERSONALE/mirko.martini3/Lab_CompGeno/00_practice/99_scripts/split_disco_output.sh`

 ## Alignments and trimming